SignPath/website/code-signing/theory/index.md

 ### Differences between HTTPS and code signing certificates

 * HTTPS server certificates can use all types of validation (DV, OV or EV).
-* Code signing certificates always use at least Organization Validation (OV or EV).
+* Code Signing certificates always use at least Organization Validation (OV or EV).
 * DV HTTPS certificates are provided for free by [Let's Encrypt](https://letsencrypt.org/).
 Since Domain Validation cannot be used for code signing, Let's Encrypt does not provide code signing certificates.
 * The utility of Extended Validation for HTTPS certificates is currently debated due to decreasing browser emphasis.
 This discussion does not apply to code signing certificates.